elkowar/eww/README.md

 - update to the latest eww version
 - sometimes hot reloading doesn't work. restart the widget in that case

-If you're experiencing issues, printing variables try to print them in quotes, so e.g.
+If you're experiencing issues printing variables, try to print them in quotes, so e.g.
 ```
 onchange="notify-send '{}'"
 ```